yast/yast-installation/doc/control-file.md

 -   *upgrade\/product\_upgrades*

-    List of product upgrades where defined vendors changes are possible without asking the user for confirmation.
+    List of product upgrades where defined vendor changes are possible without asking the user for confirmation.
 ```xml
     <software>